Brad Pitt Reportedly Dating This Princess, New Romance For The Hollywood Heartthrob

 — CCI Riviera & Monaco (@CCIRiviera) November 14, 2017

-The publication goes on to note that the princess has a similar appeal to that of Angelina Jolie and is perhaps what has drawn Brad Pitt to the royal.
+The publication goes on to note that the princess has a similar appeal to that of Angelina Jolie and is perhaps what has drawn Brad Pitt to her.

-Despite the claims and details shared by the magazine, neither of the two has confirmed the romance, which leads to believe that this too may simply be another fabrication by an unreliable source.
+Despite the claims and details shared by the magazine, neither has confirmed the romance, which leads fans to believe that this too may simply be another fabrication by an unreliable source.

 Since his split from Angelina Jolie, Brad has reportedly been working on bettering himself through therapy and making more time for his children, as GQ reported earlier this year.

-It’s unlikely that starting up a new relationship while still in the midst of such drama is something that Pitt would be focused on.
+It’s unlikely that starting up a new relationship while still in the midst of such drama is something Pitt would be focused on.
 Time will tell.

-[Featured Image By Rich Fury /Getty Images]
+[Featured Image By Rich Fury/Getty Images]